zimolzak/amia-2022-symposium/README.md

 used *FoodNLU*.
 Reinforcement learning, where reward for reaching stop criteria, reward for info gain, penalty for each question.
 Crowdsourced a corpus; that's on github. *CHI* paper too.

+# EHR data quality

+## Telehealth vs not, for T2DM

+wileykk@musc.edu

+Higher information score $I$ means observations more regularly distributed.
+Or "information density" score. $N = 5027$.
+Timeliness measure, also timeliness by Hinrich's quotient.
+Those with telehealth have measurements slightly more timely.
+Completeness measure too.
+Info
+density: about equal between the two.

+## Self report Demographics

+team from Geisinger. shikha sinha, raghuveer puttagunta, heather marney.

+One questionnaire.
+Race, ethn, language, sexuality/gender, military.

+## FIRE ALARM happened!

+## All of Us: data QC and assessment methods

+Lina Sulieman.
+Pheno algo replication & diversity.
+OHDSI pheno
+library: 212 phenos, 763 algorithms.

+Denny 2013 Nat Biotech.

+Bastarache 2022. pheno reference map

+MENA = middle eastern and north african

+## Errors in height and weight

+Andrew Guide.

+Challenge is *individually* implausible values.
+Auto detection.
+Method: weighted GAM for location scael and shape. wGAMLSS.
+Kind of makes percentiles.
+Four types:

+- extreme SD-score
+- expo-wt moving avg (ewma)
+- consecutive measurements
+- multiple errors

+$n = 5,287,792$ weights.
+98--99% are no error.
+Extreme values are rare, most are "large consecutive change" type errors, so hard to notice.
+PPV is low for both, so algo does false pos, and weights are a little harder.
+But good sn and sp.